NCAA basketball tournament selection process

-The selection process for college basketball's NCAA Division I Men's and Women's Basketball Tournaments determine which teams (68 men's and 68 women's) will enter the tournaments (the centerpieces of the basketball championship frenzy known as "March Madness") and their seedings and matchups in the knockout bracket.
+The selection process for college basketball's NCAA Division I Men's and Women's Basketball Tournaments determine which teams (68 men's and 68 women's) will enter the tournaments (the centerpieces of the basketball championship known as "March Madness") and their seedings and matchups in the knockout bracket.
 Currently, thirty-one (31) teams gain automatic entry through winning their conference's championship.
 The remaining teams (37 men's, 37 women's) rely on the selection committee to award them an at-large bid in the tournament.
 The selection process primarily takes place on Selection Sunday and the days leading up to it.
 Selection Sunday is also when the men's brackets and seeds are released to the public.
 Beginning in 2022, the women's championship brackets and seeds are also announced on Sunday.
-Prior to the expansion of the bracket from 64 to 68 teams the women's championship brackets and seeds were announced one day later, on Selection Monday.
+Prior to the expansion of the bracket from 64 to 68 teams, the women's championship brackets and seeds were announced one day later, on Selection Monday.